dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

   ```

   :::{topic} Note
-  If you imported the code studio template, you will have an infra37 code env with the minimum requirements to launch the provided flask server in the template, the backend requires a **python >= 3.6** and the following packages
+  If you've imported the Code Studio template, an **infra37** code environment with the essential requirements for launching the included Flask server will be available.
+This environment necessitates **python >= 3.6** or higher and incorporates the following packages:

   ```
   Flask>=0.9